 - the chana has a brown tinge to it made by using tea bags/tea leaves or gooseberry (amla).

 i have not added any pomegranate seed powder as the chole masala already has it. though i added some dry mango powder towards the end just to increase some sourness. the chole masala has all the spices which one normally finds in chole recipes. here a peek into the list of ingredients in the chole masala.

-so lets begin with pindi chana recipe.
+so lets begin with pindi chole or chana recipe.

 heat oil in a pan and add crushed ginger garlic or ginger garlic paste.